shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

     ![](../media/lab-07/image12.png)

-    >**Note:** Auto-created report may look different for you as it is "auto-created".
+    >**Note:** The auto-created report may look different for you as it is "auto-created".
 It also depends on the relationships and measures you created in the previous lab (Lab 6).

-    The above screenshot is how the auto-created report **may** look if you created all the relationships and measures including the optional relationships (Lab 6).
+    The above screenshot is how the auto-created report **may** look if you created all the relationships and measures, including the optional relationships (Lab 6).

     The below screenshot is how the auto-created report **may** look if you skipped creating the optional relationships and measures (Lab 6).